siddhantmahajani/siddhantmahajani/README.md

 - 🔭 I’m currently working on **access violation management** project

-- 🌱 I’m currently learning about **data science and data analytics** and trying to implement it to solve real world problems.
+- 🌱 I’m currently learning about **data analytics** and trying to implement it to solve real world problems.

 <h3 align="left">Connect with me:</h3>
 <p align="left">